Who We Are

 Our Objectives

-- To promote and create awareness on public issues through the dissemination of balanced and evidence-based reports, while also combating rumours and misinformation about COVID-19.
+1. To promote and create awareness on public issues through the dissemination of balanced and evidence-based reports, while also combatting rumours, misinformation and disinformation about topical issues.

 Our Ethical Policy for FactCheckHub Journalists